CocktailJS/cocktail/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
+### Running Tests
+Add your unit and/or integration tests and execute

+    $ grunt test

+### Before Commiting
+Run grunt to check lint and execute tests

+    $ grunt

+### Check test code coverage with instanbul

+Install instanbul from npm globally if you don't have it already installed

+    $ npm install -g istanbul

+Run

+    $ istanbul cover _mocha -- -u exports --recursive test

 ## Release History